entando/entando-docs/docs/draft/extendingAppBuilder/tutorial-extending-app-builder.md

 to create the basic app the easiest solution is using the [entando fpg](https://github.com/entando/fpg) runnig the `npx @entando/fpg ab-app <appName>` command.

+**the `appName` should only contain alphanumeric characters and underscores and should begin with a letter.**

 This will create inside your working directory a boilerplate app-builder app in a directory named as your `<appName>` argument.

 i.e.